mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-2/README.md

 Notes:

-  * Guitar, bass, and keys charted by Meander.
-Bass and keys are NOT DONE; they need to be realigned to my tempo map.
+  * Chart is IN PROGRESS; guitar, bass, and basic keys are not 100% polished.